 As you take time this Valentine’s Day to appreciate the ones you love, don’t forget to appreciate yourself!
 February is also American Heart Month.
-Since heart disease is the leading cause of death in the United States, this is the perfect time to review the connection between gum disease and heart health.
+Since heart disease is the leading cause of death in South Dakota, this is the perfect time to review the connection between gum disease and heart health.

 Ongoing studies prove there is a connection between periodontal disease and heart disease.
 Periodontal disease, also known as gum disease, is an infection of the tissue surrounding our teeth caused by plaque buildup.
 If left untreated, gum disease can cause bleeding gums, chewing problems, and even tooth loss.

 The relationship between gum disease and heart disease isn’t fully understood yet.
 However, there’s enough information to prove that gum disease increases the risk of heart disease, and it can also make current heart conditions worse.
 One theory suggests that bacteria in the mouth affect the heart by entering the bloodstream.

 People with gum disease are two to three times more likely to have a heart attack, stroke, or another cardiovascular event.
 While research continues, use your dental care routine to lower your risk of being affected by either gum disease or heart disease.